matthras/i-want-to-react/README.md

 * understand state
 * pass data from parent state to child components
 * understand componentDidMount, componentWillMount, etc.
-* handle events - click of a button, on change, on mousemove, etc.
+* handle events - on change, on mousemove, etc.

 Breaking down FCC Camper Leaderboard Task
 * make an API call using fetch/jQuery, and bind the results to state (Q: How to check if successful?)